przemekk125/CelebA-VAE/README.md

 # 🎭 Variational Autoencoder for Facial Representation Learning (CelebA)

-This repository contains the code and documentation for my final project in Machine Learning.
+This repository contains the code and documentation for my final project for Machine Learning II class.
 The project focuses on building a **Variational Autoencoder (VAE)** to learn latent representations of facial features using the [CelebA dataset](https://www.kaggle.com/datasets/jessicali9530/celeba-dataset).

-By training a VAE on this dataset, the model aims to capture complex facial attributes such as pose, expression, hairstyle, and more, enabling tasks like face generation and attribute manipulation.
+By training a VAE on this dataset, the model aims to capture complex facial attributes such as expression, hairstyle, and more, enabling tasks like face generation and attribute manipulation.

 ---